 Chihuahua, Mexico — An incident in this peaceful complex has police and residents alike scratching their heads as the gunmen responsible for 26 fatalities are allowed to run free.
 Without collars.

-It was a quiet day in a quiet neighborhood in a quiet city in a quiet country when gunshots rang out, causing several dogs to bark.
+It was a quiet day in a quiet neighborhood in a quiet city in a calm country when gunshots rang out, causing several dogs to bark.
 One of the dogs had his paw on a service revolver, and another had his paws on a gun.
-If it wasn’t for the 4th of July celebrations and the consequent explosions, people might have noticed that there were two pint-sized dogs shooting at each other and barking.
+If it wasn’t for the 4th of July celebrations and the ensuing explosions, people might have noticed that there were two pint-sized dogs shooting at each other and barking.
 According to authorities, several of the 26 casualties of the Chihuahua shootout walked right into the line of fire.

 “We don’t know whose dogs they are.
 We don’t know,” said Manuel Ruiz as the officer handed him back his handgun, one of many used during the Chihuahua shootout, “they are always barking, but they seem very happy, even when they are shooting people.”